geowe/geowe-core/README.md

 #geowe-core
+GeoWE.
 GeoData Web Editing [core SIG Web]

-**GeoWE** is a Geographic Information System (GIS) developed in Java, whose main aim is the edition of spatial data (geometric and alphanumeric)
+**GeoWE** is a Geographic Information System (GIS) developed in Java, whose main aim is the editing of spatial data (geometric and alphanumeric).

 The **geowe-core** is being developed using the following technologies:
 - GWT (Google Web Toolkit)